 The Aylesbury Vale Academy is a rapidly improving Church Academy with a strong sense of purpose and achievement based upon faith, respect, equality, aspiration, creativity and service.

-Here are some of the comments made by Ofsted and Students currently at AVA.
+Here are some of the comments made by Ofsted, Students currently at AVA and prospective parents.

 My favourite thing about lessons in AVA is that the teachers try to help you as much as possible.

 My favourite things about the lessons is that they are fun and interesting and a good learning environment for me to develop my skills.

 I like the way the lessons are planned; it helps me to learn and progress in the subject we are studying.
 The teachers are understanding and obviously care for our education and that is something I am truly grateful for.

 At AVA the lessons are helpful and help me build a good foundation for the future .The teachers are caring and nice and I love being in classes with my friends so we can learn together.